AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 Consider a web service `GetInterestRates` that takes loan amount, tenure, and applicant's credit score as input and returns a loan plan including EMI amount and rate of interest.
 You create a form data model using the web service as a data source.
 You add data model objects and a `get` service to the form model.
 The service appears in the Services tab of the form data model.
 Then, create an adaptive form that includes fields from data model objects to capture user inputs for loan amount, tenure, and credit score.
 Add a button that triggers the web service to fetch plan details.
 The output is populated in appropriate fields.

-The following rule shows how you will configure the Invoke service action to accomplish the example scenario.
+The following rule shows how you configure the Invoke service action to accomplish the example scenario.

 ![example-invoke-services](assets/example-invoke-services.png)